chrooks/Connections/README.md

 ## Features

 - **Dynamic Word Grids**: Every game generates a unique set of words and connections, ensuring a fresh challenge for players every time.
-- **Game State Management**: Players have a limited number of guesses to find all connections, with the game tracking and displaying remaining guesses.
+- **Game State Management**: Players have a limited number of guesses to find all connections, with the game tracking and displaying mistakes left.
 - **Responsive Design**: A user-friendly interface that adjusts to various screen sizes for an optimal playing experience.

 ## Getting Started